 LensPen are another option for cleaning the front element of lenses.
 They have a retractable brush on one end for brushing dirt or larger particles off the glass.
 The other end has a carbon tipped pad that you move over the lens to remove fingerprints and other grime.
 I used one of these in the beginning, but eventually moved to air blowers, microfiber cloths, and Zeiss wipes.

 Sometimes you need to assure the camera is perfectly level, perhaps because you’re creating a panorama, or working on architectural photography.
-Using a double axis bubble level in the hot shoe of your camera can help assure it is level.
+Some cameras come with a built in level, but if yours doesn’t then using a bubble level in the hot shoe of your camera can help assure it is level.
 I mostly use these when trying to keep the horizon level in landscape images and for keeping all the images aligned properly in a multi-image stitched panorama.

 Reflectors and diffusors are great for controlling light, adding a little here, softening the light there.
 I use them with macro subjects, such as flowers.
 I have a larger 32-inch 5-in-1 model that has reflective surfaces in gold, silver, white, and sunlight (gold/silver combo).
 These surfaces are on zippered fabric that zips around a central diffusor, which is great for softening light on a subject.
 The entire 32-inch disk folds up into a 12-inch pouch.
-I also have a 12-inch gold/silver reflector for adding back in a little light in specific areas.
-This reflector folds up into a 4.5-inch pouch.
+I also have a 12-inch gold/silver reflector for adding back in a little light in specific areas, and a 12-inch diffuser to soften light in smaller areas.
+The 12-inch reflector/diffuser folds up into a 4.5-inch pouch.
 There are lots of other options out there.
 I think a black surface might also be useful to subtract a little light from one side of the scene.

 Sometimes a lens filter might get stuck on the lens, especially on hot summer days when the metal of the filter expands.
 This can be frustrating, trying to quickly remove a filter that doesn’t want to come off.
 I’ve found these little plastic filter wrenches very useful for removing stuck filters.
 I don’t use them often, but when I need one I really appreciate it.
 Be careful when ordering to order the size that fits your filters.
 I have a set of the ridged filter wrenches, which have little plastic ridges inside the wrench that help grip the filter.
 I’ve never used the rubber-coated version, but it looks interesting.